AndresCotton/rational_numbers/README.md

 - (F) Total time is reported in miliseconds.

 The answers dataset has 23 columns, each corresponding to one item of the questionnaire.
 “1” indicates a correct answer, “0” indicates an incorrect answer.

+This datasets were obtained by Andrés Rieznik, Verónica C. Ramenzoni, Florencia Rocca, Carolina Londoño & Valeria Edelsztein by a Massive Online Experiment with previous informed consent.